Creating an Aquatic Future for Ponderay

 • Accessible and inclusive pool design: Maintains an 86–88°F water temperature, includes a zero-depth entry area for easy access, and features walkable lanes (4 ft deep, 25 yards long) for aerobics and swim lessons.

-• Child- and senior-friendly spaces: Offers varying depths (1 ft, 2 ft, and 3 ft) for swim lessons and safe recreational use, catering to young children and elderly individuals.
+• Child- and senior-friendly spaces: Offers varying depths (1 ft, 2 ft, and 3 ft) for swim lessons and safe recreational use, catering to young children and senior individuals.

 • Recreational features for fun and relaxation: Incorporates a lazy river with fountains and interactive elements, as well as an exciting indoor/outdoor slide for year-round enjoyment.